AZAMPAY-LTD/AzamPayWooCommercePlugin/README.txt

 **AzamPay** is available for store owners and merchants in Tanzania.

-= Use Of Azampay Woocommerce Plugin as a Third-Party Service =
+= Use Of Azampay for Woocommerce Plugin as a Third-Party Service =

 This plugin is developed to enable merchants and businesses to receive payment through the AzamPay payment gateway provided by **AzamPay Tanzania Limited**.
 Upon checkout, a push request is sent to the customer's handset where they can then confirm payment.